ruuda/musium/docs/scrobbling.md

 # Scrobbling to Last.fm

 Musium can be set up to scrobble plays to [Last.fm][lfm].
-Musium logs plays to a SQLite database in the data directory.
+Musium logs plays to its SQLite database.
 An enclosed script can batch-submit those plays to Last.fm.
 Running the script regularly ensures that all plays get scrobbled.
 Musium does not currently offer immediate scrobbling or *now playing* updates.

 [lfm]: https://last.fm/